CDTDigital/chhs-prototype/README.md

 ##c.
 Understanding What People Need
 In order to ensure that the PQVP DS-AD Application meets peoples’ needs, community stakeholders who represent potential actual users of the prototype and the given the dataset were involved in the prototype development and design process.
 As an example, one of the people we involved included:

-* Marcie L. - Sacramento Area resident who lives near a river.
+* _Marcie L.:_ Sacramento Area resident who lives near a river.
 Earlier in 2017, her residence was subject to flood warning evacuations.
 Prior to this year, none of her family members had subscribed to an emergency notification service.
 As a result of flooding dangers, she signed up to a service for alerts in early 2017.

 ##d.
 User-Centric Design Techniques and Tools
 IFG utilizes a tailored agile development methodology which is centered around User-Centered Design (UCD).